poplatek/payment-methods-book/dankort/dankortmobil/README.md

 # Requirements

-- Dankort (perhaps contactless)
+- Dankort
 - Wallet App from one of the Bokis member banks
+- A device combination at the sales point that supports Dankort Mobile.
+See use cases.

+“Danish supermarkets are among the first merchants to accept Dankort mobile payments via a Bluetooth acceptance device that sits next to their conventional payment terminals.
+Following a simple software update to their POS terminals, all merchants that already accept contactless Dankort card payments will also be able to accept Dankort mobile payments.”

+# Support

+Customers of more than 60 banks belonging to The Bokis Partnership have become the first in Denmark to be offered a mobile payment service for Dankort.

+Nets has created a Dankort App for customers of banks that do not have a mobile wallet that works w/Dankort.

 # Future

-Nets has created a Dankort App for customers of banks that do not have a mobile wallet that works w/Dankort

-Now supported for member banks, planned support for regional banks in Denmark.
+Now support for The Bokis Partnership member banks, planned support for regional banks in Denmark.

-# Support

-Customers of more than 60 banks belonging to The Bokis Partnership have become the first in Denmark to be offered a mobile payment service for Dankort

 Planned coupon support, may be supported by some implementations.